devansh23/faceless_agent/PROGRESS_LOG.md

 - **NEW**: 10-minute fixed wait ensures all images are generated before downloading
 - **NEW**: VPN integration provides secure automation with persistent sessions
 - **NEW**: Dreamina automation provides complete end-to-end workflow
 - **NEW**: Status detection accurately identifies errors and success states
+- **NEW**: N8N API integration enables workflow automation with queue system
+- **NEW**: Concurrent request handling prevents browser conflicts
+- **NEW**: Docker integration supports n8n containerized environments
+- **NEW**: Audio Download API provides organized file structure with sequential numbering
+- **NEW**: Google Drive integration with automatic file ID extraction for audio downloads